 While her life will be remembered for countless memorable moments she created, one stands out for this sports fan among all the rest.
-In 1992, Marshall directed A League of Their Own, and she delivered one of the most memorable sports films, and iconic quotes, of all-time.
+In 1992, Marshall directed A League of Their Own, and with the help of writers Lowell Ganz and Babaloo Mandel, they delivered one of the most memorable sports films, and iconic quotes, of all-time.

 Starring Tom Hanks as uninspired former Cubs slugger Jimmy Dugan, the film details the rising of the All-American Girls Professional Baseball League (AAGPBL).
 With Major League Baseball struggling during World War II, Chicago Cubs owner Walter Harvey (played by Penny’s brother, Garry Marshall) invests in the upstart league that creates eight baseball teams, one of which are the now-famous Rockford Peaches.

 During one AAGPBL game in particular, Dugan approaches right-fielder Evelyn Gardner (played by Bitty Schram) and proceeds to ask why she made a particular play in the outfield.
 Channeling a rage from Rogers Hornsby, who managed Dugan in the past, he blames Evelyn for costing the Peaches the lead.